Material Hardness Testing

 4. When needing to perform hardness testing on-site or non-destructively – the Leeb hardness test provides portability and convenience.

 At Protolabs the majority of our datasheets include figures utilising the Brinell and Rockwell hardness tests, please see below for a selection metals we offer at Protolabs for CNC machining and their hardness values.
-For other materials, please check the numbers provided on our material datasheets found here.
-Or if unsure, please speak to one of our application engineers by phone +(0) 1952 683047 or email [email protected]
+For other materials, please check the numbers provided on our material datasheets.
+Alternatively, you can speak with one of our application engineers by phone +(0) 1952 683047 or email [email protected]

 Type Material Hardness HB Brinell Hardness kg/mm2 HRB Rockwell B MPa HRC Rockwell C MPa